Controlled conditioned air in isolated rooms

 Controlling "not airtight" rooms with moderate leakage rates/overflows

 The room pressure controller VRU-M1R-BAC (A, in the extract air in the example) records the air pressure in the room.
-This is compared with the setpoint and the damper is adjusted to the specified room pressure setpoint using an actuator solution ideally suited to the application.
+This is compared with the reference value and the damper is adjusted to the specified room pressure setpoint using an actuator solution ideally suited to the application.

 The corresponding VAV unit (supply air) is responsible for the necessary air exchange rate based on the room temperature or air quality.